How To Upcycle China Plates With A Ryobi Rotary Tool

 How To Upcycle China Plates Into Trees

-1. Turn the China plate over and draw on it a simple triangle tree shape with a sharpie.
+Step 1: Turn the China plate over and draw on it a simple triangle tree shape with a sharpie.
 This will be the guide to use for cutting.
-Next, attach a diamond cutting disc to the end of the Ryobi rotary tool.Please make sure that you wear safety glasses when using the Rotary tool.
-Tiny bits of ceramic will fly off when working with the China plate and you don’t want to get any of those in your eyes!
+Next, attach a diamond cutting disc to the end of the Ryobi rotary tool.

-Then simply smooth off all the cut edges of the plate by running the grinding tool over the edges.
+Then smooth off all the cut edges of the plate by running the grinding tool over the edges.

-I simply cut the fabric into strips about 1 cm in width and wound it around the spool.
+I cut the fabric into strips about 1 cm in width and wound it around the spool.
 The fabric was kept in place with a small blob of glue.

 The Magic of Three

-However, as you can see I would be able to make a lot more than three China Christmas tree decorations out of one plate!
+However, as you can see, I would be able to make a lot more than three China Christmas tree decorations out of one plate!

-I have recently received more Ryobi tools as a Christmas gift, this time I used them to repurpose old tin cans into ornaments.
+I have recently received more Ryobi tools as a Christmas gift; this time, I used them to repurpose old tin cans into ornaments.

 - Glamorous Oyster Shell Ornament